griffbr/TIS/README.md

 ## Source Code

-Source code for TIS_0 and TIS_S segmentation methods from the paper are provided in the `/TIS` folder.
+Source code for TIS_0 and TIS_S segmentation methods from the paper is provided in the `/TIS` folder.

 Source code for the TIS_M segmentation method from the paper is provided in the `/TIS_M` folder.